 About me

 I am Kevin McMullen.
-And, in addition to being a Chicago White Sox fan and a collector of colorful socks, I am a Research Assistant Professor in the English Department at the University of Nebraska-Lincoln (UNL).
-I received my PhD from UNL, and have worked on the staff of the Walt Whitman Archive since 2010.
-I now serve as the Archive‘s Project Manager and an Associate Editor, in addition to teaching courses on American literature.
+And, in addition to being a Chicago White Sox fan and a collector of colorful socks, I am a Research Associate Professor in the English Department at the University of Nebraska-Lincoln (UNL).
+I have worked on the staff of the Walt Whitman Archive since 2010 and since 2018 have served as the Archive‘s Project Manager.
+I also teach courses on American literature.

-I am also the editor and co-creator of Fanny Fern in The New York Ledger, an online project that seeks to make available for the first time the complete run of Fanny Fern’s newspaper columns for The New York Ledger.
+I am the editor and co-creator of Fanny Fern in The New York Ledger, an online project that seeks to make available for the first time the complete run of Fanny Fern’s newspaper columns for The New York Ledger.
 I also serve as the Project Manager of The Charles W. Chesnutt Archive and was the past president (and currently serve on the board) of the Digital Americanists society.
-I have published essays on both Whitman and Fern, and my dissertation and ongoing personal research examines literary responses to the Fugitive Slave Law of 1850.
+My work has appeared in the Walt Whitman Quarterly Review, Legacy: A Journal of American Women Writers, Textual Cultures, and The Oxford Handbook of Walt Whitman, amongst other venues.
+My co-authored monograph (with Stephanie M. Blalock, Stefan Schöberlein, and Jason Stacy), Walt Whitman Between Leaves: Tracing Paths Untrodden—a detailed look at Whitman’s numerous ultimately unpursued career paths in the late 1850s—is under contract with Edinburgh University Press.
+My dissertation and ongoing personal research examines literary responses to the Fugitive Slave Law of 1850.

 When I’m not permanently damaging my eyes in front of a screen in the name of digital preservation, I am most likely to be found chasing rabbits around my garden, playing Monopoly Junior with my family, or learning to speak Italian, molto lentamente.